hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

   ```

 The result field will be populated with the value to be returned.
 Additional POJOs per complex response value should be
 added.
-The value can range from regular data types (String, int, array) or defined Ethereum objects such as
+The value can range from regular data types (String, int, array) to defined Ethereum objects such as

 - [Block](https://besu.hyperledger.org/en/stable/Reference/API-Objects/#block-object)
 - [Log](https://besu.hyperledger.org/en/stable/Reference/API-Objects/#log-object)